Setting up SSH on MacOS

 The above will allow you to connect to hosts using their

-fully qualified domain names (eg, ssh login.csail.mit.edu
+fully qualified domain names (eg, ssh login.csail.mit.edu).

-or their short names (login).
 If you want to also use X11

 (to run extra xterms or MATLAB remotely, for example),